ericmwalk/weblog.lol/weblog/2025/01/2025-01-19_blog-question-challenge.md

 ---
-title: Blog Question Challenge 2025
 publish: "true"
 date: 2025-01-19
 tags:
 permalink: 2025/01/19/blog-question-challenge
 url: https://ericmwalk.blog/2025/01/19/blog-question-challenge.html
 ---

+# Blog Question Challenge 2025

 It seems as though [Jason](https://social.lol/@jason) has challenged me to do some work this weekend and answer questions. 🫠